oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

    For more details, see the Readme in the `add-oneapi` directory.

-2. Copy the oneAPI-generated IP to the Quartus project.
-Since this design uses host pipes and the `-fsycl-device-code-split=per_kernel` flag, you will need to hunt for the `.prj_X` directory that contains the IP you want to use in your design.
+2. Copy the oneAPI-generated IP to the IntelQuartus® project.
+This design uses host pipes, which generates additional internal SYCL kernels.
+The `fpga_export` build target uses the `-fsycl-device-code-split=per_kernel` flag to separate these additional kernels from your kernel, but these kernels will have their own reports and associated RTL.
+You will therefore need to hunt for the `.prj_X` directory that contains the IP you want to use in your design.

    You can identify the correct `.prj_X` folder by looking for the one that contains a `*_di_inst.v` whose interfaces match your kernel.
 For example, in this project, `add_xample.fpga_ip.prj_1` and `add_xample.fpga_ip.prj_5` are the correct `.prj_x` directories, because `add_example_fpga_ip_1_di_inst.v` and `add_example_fpga_ip_5_di_inst.v` both contain only a CSR Agent interface in addition to the clock/reset signals: